TheRealAnonymous008/Thesis-Playground/v3/notes.md

 # Key Observations
 * For the simplest environment, it only learns quickly if the game is symmetric and the nash equilibrium action for both agents is the same action.
 Otherwise, convergence is slower.

+* The hypernet might actually be able to generate diversity.